 Content comprises the most important part of social media.
 Users come for social media platforms for content.
 From a business point of view, content is the main method to deliver their messages to the target customer.

 Every word a business uses on social media counts.
-Therefore, when performing an analysis, you should pay close attention to all the details.
+Therefore, when performing a digital marketing analysis, you should pay close attention to all the details.
 Language, tone, wording, repeated messages, grammar and spelling mistakes are all a part of the analysis.

 Publishing strategy is also a part of the content analysis.
 The Publishing strategy refers to how often the company posts new content and at what time it publishes content – which is quite important when considering the time your target audience typically accesses online platforms.